andreytim/dreamytin-ai/README.md

 The AI assistant's behavior is controlled by a system prompt stored in `data/system-prompt.md`.
 This file contains the core instructions that define the assistant's personality, capabilities, and response style.
 The system prompt is automatically loaded and applied to all AI interactions across different models.

 ### Personal Knowledge Base
-The application includes an intelligent knowledge injection system that personalizes AI responses based on contextual information stored in markdown files.
+The application includes an **intelligent knowledge injection system** powered by the **KnowledgeManager** class that personalizes AI responses using **AI-powered dynamic file selection** and contextual information stored in markdown files.

+**Architecture**: `src/backend/knowledgeManager.js`
 **Knowledge Directory**: `data/knowledge/`

-The system automatically loads all `.md` files from the knowledge directory and intelligently injects relevant context based on user message keywords.
-This enables the AI to provide personalized, contextually-aware responses.
+The **KnowledgeManager** features a **dual-mode selection system**:
+1. **🤖 Intelligent Selection** - Uses Claude 3.5 Haiku to analyze user queries and dynamically select the most relevant knowledge files
+2. **🔤 Keyword Fallback** - Traditional keyword matching as backup for reliability

+This hybrid approach ensures cost-effective, intelligent context selection while maintaining system reliability.

 **Supported Knowledge Categories:**
 - `personal.md` - Personal background, family, location details